All work

 What I'd do differently.

 I'd also push harder on engineering partnership from week one.
-The best parts of the system came from tight collaboration with engineers — and the slowest parts came from moments when design ran ahead and engineering had to catch up.
+The best parts of the system came from tight collaboration with the frontend engineer building it alongside me — and the slowest parts came from moments when design ran ahead and engineering had to catch up.

 Design systems aren't a design project.
 They're a team practice.
 The sooner you treat them that way, the better they get.